dmitrycello/yaglpp/README.md

 ![00-readme-2](docs/00-readme-2a.png)

 > [!NOTE]
-> The unsigned integer data member **`_muId`** of the **gl::_Object`** class is using its highest bit as a _reference flag_, allowing to differentiate single and reference objects.
+> The unsigned integer data member **`_muId`** of the **gl::_Object`** class is using its highest bit as an _autodelete_ flag, allowing to differentiate single and reference objects.
 The pointers in Win32 application are 4-byte long.
 So will be the size of the class object using a pointer.

 > [!CAUTION]
 > The names starting with underscore character stand for the base abstract classes, they have only protected constructors, and therefore could NOT be used.